BioJulia/Automa.jl/docs/src/parser.md

 * With `onenter!`, meaning it will be executed when reading the first byte of the regex
 * With `onfinal!`, where it will be executed when reading the last byte of the regex.
   Note that it's not possible to determine the final byte for some regex like `re"X+"`, since the machine reads only 1 byte at a time and cannot look ahead.
+In such cases, an error is raised.
 * With `onexit!`, meaning it will be executed on reading the first byte AFTER the regex, or when exiting the regex by encountering the end of inputs (only for a regex match, not an unexpected end of input)
 * With `onall!`, where it will be executed when reading every byte that is part of the regex.